thecomputationguy/flappy-bird/README.md

 # flappy-bird
 A simple implementation of the beloved/hated Flappy Bird game, using the SFML library to handle I/O. The aim of this repository is to maintain and sharpen my C++ coding skills.

+## Running

+1. To generate the makefile, on a (linux) terminal, type: 'cmake CMakeLists.txt'.

+2. To generate the executable, type: 'make'

+3. To run the program, type: './flappy-bird'